-With Francois Hollande taking up the reins of French Government, there are to be many changes as a result of Nicolas Sarkozy’s departure.
-Much like their situation, should you be in the process of or considering change within your company or personal life, then this may well help get or keep you on track for a successful outcome.
+With Britain exiting the EU, an abundance of changes were and are still necessary.
+Much like that situation, should you be in the process of or considering change within your company or personal life, then this may well help get or keep you on track for a successful outcome.

 There are primarily 6 stages for a successful implementation of change, these being…

 - Create a ‘Change Plan’ – Before you can start any changes, it is crucial that you formulate a ‘project plan’ that not only looks at why change is necessary but to cater for the timeline, who does what, should they apply logistics, what are the major tasks involved and how it will be implemented.
 Assess all the possible options available and then select the one most appropriate but should this not bring about the desired results, then you have the other ideas for back-up.
 Finally, don’t fix this plan in stone, allow it to breathe so it’s a work in progress of which improvements can be introduced.